nguyenbuitk/leetcode/01_prefix_sum/0560_subarray_sum_equals_k/description.md

 - So it does not guarantee the rule of two pointer

 ## Approach 1 Brute force
+Calculate every posible subarray, if it sum to k, then res += 1
+- Iterate i and j = i + 1 to find all posible subarray

+This is not efficient

 ## Approach 2 Hash Map + Prefix sum